Skip to content

 Pix gateway (biometric + Open Finance ITP), Payouts, BaaS (e-money accounts, Cash Control), QuickPay KYC, Boost smart routing, card processing (CianoPay subacquirer)

 The product line is Pix-first with a compliance layer that only makes sense in a regulated betting market.
 On pay-ins, OneKey processes Pix including two variants most competitors do not have: Pix Biometric, launched in February 2025 on Belvo's Open Finance biometric infrastructure and billed as the first biometric Pix for bets in Brazil, and Pix via Open Finance ITP, which initiates the payment from inside the player's bank relationship.
-Bank transfers cover the major Brazilian institutions (Itaú, Bradesco, Nubank, C6, Inter, PagBank, Banco do Brasil among them), with PicPay, Loterias Caixa vouchers, MercadoPago and cards (Visa, Mastercard, Elo, Amex) for verticals where cards are legal; the public API docs list 21 deposit methods for Brazil.
-Boleto is gone, discontinued per OneKey's own docs because of the Brazilian rules that took effect January 1, 2025.
-Payouts are marketed as bank transfers in under 2 hours, seven days a week, with mass-payout support.
+Bank transfers cover the major Brazilian institutions (Itaú, Bradesco, Nubank, C6, Inter, PagBank, Banco do Brasil among them), with PicPay, Loterias Caixa vouchers, MercadoPago and cards (Visa, Mastercard, Elo, Amex) for verticals where cards are legal, 21 documented deposit methods for Brazil in total.
+OneKey dropped Boleto when the Brazilian betting rules took effect on January 1, 2025.
+Payouts are bank transfers claimed at under 2 hours, seven days a week, with mass-payout support.
 Around the rails sit the betting-specific pieces: QuickPay, the 2023-launched ML KYC that validates CPFs and flags PEPs, athletes, social-program beneficiaries and minors; Cash Control for cancellations, reversals and withdrawal-limit tracking; automated registration of up to 3 cash-out accounts per bettor; and fund segregation between transactional and proprietary accounts, which the e-money license makes possible.
 Boost Payments adds smart routing across providers with redundancy and retry, plus payment links and recurring or installment plans.
 A BaaS offering exposes the prepaid-account infrastructure directly, and the CianoPay subacquirer, acquired October 2024, extends card acquiring for e-commerce.
-There is no crypto anywhere in the stack.
+Settlement is the one crypto-adjacent piece, and it is self-reported: merchants collecting locally across LATAM can take their money out in local currency, USD or stablecoins.
+That sits on the treasury side, and no crypto deposit rail exists anywhere in the stack.

 Payment Methods

 Pix carries the product.
-The API docs list 21 Brazil deposit methods: Pix in three flavors (standard, biometric via Belvo, Open Finance ITP), bank transfers across Itaú, Bradesco, Nubank, C6, Inter, PagBank and Banco do Brasil among others, PicPay, Loterias Caixa vouchers, MercadoPago, and cards (Visa, Mastercard, Elo, Amex) for the verticals where cards are legal, since Brazilian betting bans them.
-Boleto was discontinued as of January 2025 per OneKey's own docs, so stale press mentioning it is out of date.
-For the announced markets the site lists SPEI, SPEI Offline and CoDi plus OXXO-style cash vouchers and MercadoPago in Mexico, Webpay and bank transfer in Chile, and PSE, Nequi and Bre-B in Colombia, all provider-stated.
-About the headline number: the homepage says 300+ payment methods, the payouts page says 50+, and the docs enumerate 21 for Brazil.
-Those cannot all be true at once, and the documented per-market matrices are the figure worth trusting.
+OneKey documents 21 Brazil deposit methods: Pix in three flavors (standard, biometric via Belvo, Open Finance ITP), bank transfers across Itaú, Bradesco, Nubank, C6, Inter, PagBank and Banco do Brasil among others, PicPay, Loterias Caixa vouchers, MercadoPago, and cards (Visa, Mastercard, Elo, Amex) for the verticals where cards are legal, since Brazilian betting bans them.
+Boleto went away in January 2025, so older coverage that still lists it is out of date.
+The announced markets get SPEI, SPEI Offline and CoDi plus OXXO-style cash vouchers and MercadoPago in Mexico, Webpay and bank transfer in Chile, and PSE, Nequi and Bre-B in Colombia, all of it self-reported.
+The headline count is unreliable in a way worth pricing in: OneKey quotes 300+ methods in one place, 50+ in another, and documents 21 for Brazil.
+The per-market matrices are the number to work from.
 No crypto on any rail, and no Apple Pay or Google Pay documented.

 Verticals

 Betting first, openly.
-The industry page pitches 'A complete solution, fully compliant' for casinos, sportsbook platforms and fantasy sport operators, and trade coverage has described sports betting as OneKey's core since 2019.
+OneKey pitches 'a complete solution, fully compliant' to casinos, sportsbook platforms and fantasy sport operators, and sports betting has been its core vertical since 2019.
 The stance is compliance-forward rather than grey: the company publicly recommended that operators use only regulated payment providers (BiS SiGMA 2024), its named clients are all licensed, and its KYC product exists to enforce SPA rules.
 It also serves eCommerce (expanded via the CianoPay acquisition), fintech, remittance and travel, with the FX and BaaS products pointing at the non-gaming side.
 For an operator this cuts both ways: you get a processor whose tooling assumes betting rather than tolerates it, and you should not expect it to be a route around Brazilian licensing requirements.

 • iGaming